quark.torch.export.api#

 Functions#

-class quark.torch.export.api.ModelExporter(config: quark.torch.export.config.config.ExporterConfig, export_dir: Union[pathlib.Path, str] = tempfile.gettempdir())#
+class quark.torch.export.api.ModelExporter(config: quark.torch.export.config.config.ExporterConfig, export_dir: pathlib.Path | str = tempfile.gettempdir())#

 Provides an API for exporting quantized Pytorch deep learning models.
-This class converts the quantized model to json-safetensors files or onnx graph, and saves to export_dir.
+This class converts the quantized model to json-pth, json-safetensors files or onnx graph, and saves to export_dir.

 Args: